 Advertising and buildings are expensive.
-A well known "Quick" lender for example advertises all day everyday on all TV channels, and radio stations all across the country.
-You can't go anywhere on the internet without seeing one of their paid advertisements, like a Google banner ad.
+The previously mentioned "Quick" lender for example advertises all day everyday on all TV channels, and radio stations all across the country.
+You can't go anywhere on the internet without seeing one of their advertisements.

 How much does all that cost?
 Must be millions.
-You are foolish to think that higher cost isn't passed along to you in terms of the interest rate they charge you.
+You are foolih to think that higher cost isn't passed along to you in terms of the interest rate they charge you.

-Sames with the big lenders with branches everywhere.
-Brick and mortar costs a lot, as does paying hundreds of millions for stadium naming rights.
+Sames with the big lenders with branches everywhere, and paying hundreds of millions for stadium naming rights.

 Lender credits towards your closing cost is a tool lender use to lower your out-of-pocket closing costs up-front by slightly increasing your interest rate.
 By doing this, the lender requires less initially because they make it up by collecting more in interest over time.

 Some lenders start right out of the gate by saying they don't charge origination, or maybe they will pretend to pay for things like your appraisal.
 Someone is paying those items, and it is always you.

 Now there is nothing wrong with taking a slightly higher rate to lower costs today.
 We do it all the time.
 But just understand that you are still paying for those costs, just in a different way.

 Look at this 30-yr fixed screen shot from today for a $200,000 loan.
 At 3.875%, lender would charge $750 in discount points to "buy" this lower rate, but at 4,125%, lenders would reduce your closing costs with a lender credit of $2,250.
 The monthly payment difference between the two rates is $29.00.